donny-nguyen/donny-nguyen.github.io/_posts/2025-04-21-create-new-record.md

 ## Conditional Creation: `firstOrCreate` and `updateOrCreate`

-- **firstOrCreate**: Finds the first record matching criteria or creates a new one if none is found.
-- **updateOrCreate**: Finds a record and updates it, or creates a new one if it doesn't exist.
+**firstOrCreate**:
+- Searches for a record matching the search criteria.
+- If found, simply returns that record without changing any data.
+- If not found, creates a new record using the provided payload.

 Example: